 What if you want to increase your bike’s average speed without sacrificing its low-end torque acceleration?
 The answer is clear and straightforward.
 A sprocket replacement is the first step in upgrading your dirt biking.

 To get the bike’s top speed, you could, for example, go from the factory 14-tooth drive sprocket to a 15-tooth one.
-A 32-tooth gearing on the back of your pit bike racing, on the other hand, will add speed but reduce the low-end torque acceleration of your bike.
+On the other hand, a 32-tooth gearing on the back of your pit bike racing will add speed but reduce the low-end torque acceleration of your bike.

 In the eyes of many 50cc race mechanics, a gain of no more than three miles per hour in average speed is exceptional.
 Because dirt bikes are designed for the most challenging terrains, it’s not a bad idea to consider this option.